Missouri Option Program

 Frequently Asked Questions

 The Missouri Option Program is available in public school districts during the regular school year.
-To offer this program, local schools must meet requirements established by the GED Testing Service and the Missouri Department of Elementary and Secondary Education.
+To offer this program, local schools must meet requirements established by the Missouri Department of Elementary and Secondary Education.
 Participation is voluntary for schools and students.

 When did the Missouri Option Program begin in Missouri?

 In 2002 the Missouri Department of Elementary and Secondary Education initiated the Missouri Option Program.
-The program is approved by the American Council on Education (owners of the GED Tests) and the Missouri State Board of Education.
+The program is approved by the American Council on Education and the Missouri State Board of Education.

 What is the Missouri Option Program?